ipesek/jsxgraphbook/src/3_1_board.md

 <div id="jxgbox" class="jxgbox" style="width:500px; height:200px;"></div>
 ```

-If look at the line closely we see few properties.
+If we look at the line closely we see few properties.
 For us it is important `id="jxgbox"` which we use to connect with JSXGraph.
 Next is `class="jxgbox"` where we can specify how our board will look like.
 This is more advanced topic and will be discussed later.
 Last property is `style="width:500px; height:200px;" where we define size of our drawing board.
 _Important: here we do not define our coordinate system, but only the size of our canvas_

 When we have defined our canvas, we have to connect them with JSXGraph.
 This is done with following line, which should be put inside
+of a `<script></script>` tag.

 ```JS
 var board = JXG.JSXGraph.initBoard('jxgbox', {boundingbox: [-5, 2, 5, -2]});
 ```

-We can see we called function initBoard, which constructs our drawing board .
+We can see we called function `initBoard`, which constructs our drawing board .
 This function needs at least one argument,
 which is the *id* of the element `div` we defined in our example ``jxgbox``. ``boundingbox: [-5, 2, 5, -2]`` tells
 JSXGraph coordinate system of our construction.